vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### Can the backups of key providers be automated?

-Yes, you can use the vSphere APIs to trigger the backup, or use the vCenter Server File-Based Backup & Restore function, which also backs up key provider data as part of the overall vCenter Server backup.
+Yes, you can use the vSphere APIs to trigger the backup, or use the vCenter File-Based Backup & Restore function, which also backs up key provider data as part of the overall vCenter backup.

 ### Are key provider backups secure?

 Native Key Provider backups allow for a password to be set on the exported file.
-Beyond that, security and availability of the backup files and/or the vCenter Server File-Based Backups are a design exercise for customers.
+Beyond that, security and availability of the backup files and/or the vCenter File-Based Backups are a design exercise for customers.

-### What keys are contained in the vCenter Server backups?
+### What keys are contained in the vCenter backups?

-The Native Key Provider KDK is in the vCenter Server backup, as is authentication information for standard key providers, and all sorts of other authentication information for vSphere SSO and such.
+The Native Key Provider KDK is in the vCenter backup, as is authentication information for standard key providers, and all sorts of other authentication information for vSphere SSO and such.
 It has always been important that you write this backup to a secure location.

 ### Can I have more than one Native Key Provider?